mlgranger540/milestone-3/README.md

 - All the navigation links/buttons have been tested and go to the correct locations, with no broken links.
 - The navbar correctly indicates which tab the user is currently on.
-- Post, edit and review buttons take the user to the relevant form and allow them to successfully post, edit or delete a review.
+- Post, edit and review buttons take the user to the relevant form and allow them to post, edit or delete a review - if this request is completed successfully, a modal is displayed to inform the user.

 Data Storage and Retrieval